Going onstage (www.esplanade.com).

 A look at traditional Chinese music

-7 things to know about this genre of music and a quiz!
+7 interesting facts about this ancient genre of music

 Calendar